-- 2. URL to the folder on Google Drive containing annotated paper (task 3.)
-(Share for public with the URL) - 3.
+- 1. Your solution to tasks 1 and 2 (4 pages) as well as task 3 (1 page) - 2.
 Peer feedback rating: Rate the quality of peer feedback from 1 (worst) to 5 (best).
 You may, optionally, add free-text feedback for the peer feedback here as well.
-Give one section per group that give you peer feedback. - 4.
+Give one section per group that give you peer feedback. - 3.
 Names and matriculation numbers of team members